- Save up to £55 a year by draught proofing your home, and get expert tips on installation

 Unlike a weatherbar or door brush seal, a draught excluder isn't fixed to the door and might not stop draughts while you're out, as it will be left where it lands when you close the door behind you.

 You can also fit an ecoflap (or letterbox plate or brushes) on your letterbox to stop cold air getting in, without stopping your mail.
 A step further would be to block the draught coming from the keyhole.
-You can buy keyhole covers for as little as £6.
-They work by having a metallic disc that drops over the hole that can be slid to the side when you need to put the key in.
+You can buy keyhole covers for just under £4.
+They work by having a metallic disc that drops over the hole - this slides to the side when you put the key in.

 It's worth stopping draughts around your loft hatch as heat rises and will escape through any gaps there.
 You can use foam strips, as you would for doors or windows.